-If these do not remedy the situation, then contact our legal team via our nursing home complaint hotline at (201) 488-4644.
+If these do not remedy the situation, then contact a specialist at Howard Law via our nursing home complaint hotline at (201) 488-4644.

 For all other cases, we suggest contacting the Head Nursing Home Complaint Coordinator first.
 If the issue is not addressed within a week, then escalate the complaint to the New Jersey State Ombudsman or consult with our team.